CodingWithAndres/astro-kb/content/elements-and-modalities/index.md

 ---
 title: Element and Modalities
 ---
+# Elements and Modalities

-Learn about the four elements (Fire, Earth, Air, Water) and the three modalities (Cardinal, Fixed, Mutable) that influence zodiac signs and personality traits.
+Learn about the four elements (*Fire, Earth, Air, Water*) and the three modalities (*Cardinal, Fixed, Mutable*) that influence zodiac signs and personality traits.

 ## Main Categories